Xiao Yiyi

-Xiao Yiyi (born August 29, 1996) is a Chinese chess player who holds the title of Woman Grandmaster.
+Xiao Yiyi (肖依依; born August 29, 1996) is a Chinese chess player who holds the title of Woman Grandmaster.

 Chess career

 Xiao Yiyi won the Asian Girls Under-16 Championship in 2012, earning the Woman FIDE Master title.
 In 2014, she finished third, with 8 points out of 11, in the women's section of the Under-18 World Youth Chess Championship.

 She has twice finished runner-up in the women's section of the Chinese Chess Championship, in 2019, and in 2022.

 After qualifying through the Asian zonals, she competed in the Women's Chess World Cup 2023, where she was defeated by Maili-Jade Ouellet in the first round.